DopplerHQ/vscode/README.md

 ![Setup Demo](media/setup-demo.gif)

+### Windows

+This extension works fine on Windows!
+Unfortunately, it does require [manually installing the CLI](https://docs.doppler.com/docs/install-cli#installation).
+All Doppler CLI commands are executed inside a spawned `cmd.exe` shell, so if you install the Doppler CLI via any method other than using `scoop`, then you'll need to manually update the `PATH` inside `cmd.exe` to get the extension working.
+Make sure you run `doppler login` after installing.

+If you followed our instructions for installing via Git Bash, then you can update the `PATH` as follows:

+1. Open `cmd.exe`.
+2. Run `SETX PATH "%PATH%;%HOMEDRIVE%%HOMEPATH%\bin"`.
+3. Restart `cmd.exe` and type `doppler` at the prompt.
+You should see the Doppler CLI help output.
+4. Restart VSCode.
+The extension should stop prompting you to setup and should display your Doppler projects.

+You can update the `SETX` command above to append whatever path you installed the Doppler CLI to if you didn't follow our Git Bash instructions verbatim.

 ## Edit Secrets

 In the Doppler sidebar, you will see a list of all your projects.
 When you click into a project, a list of its enviroments and configs are shown in the tree.
 Click on a config to edit its secrets.